rolandgadbois/EEC201FinalProject/README.md

 | 256        |  92.3%   |  96.2%   |  100%    | 100%    |
 | 512        |  88.5%   |  96.2%   |  96.2%   | 100%    |

-Here are the results for "Five" from this year's class.
+We can also look at the results for the "Five" audio samples from this year's class.

 | N\M        |   8      |   16     |   32     |  64     |
 |------------|----------|----------|----------|---------|